 Candida Crewe: ageing effect of deafness

-Time to comb Spring Chicken and find the products out there which are satisfactory.
+Time to comb Spring Chicken and find the products and information out there that is satisfactory.
 There must be some, but I guess that’s why SC exists.
 For people like me, my beloved deaf and stubborn mother’s daughter.
-To discover the nirvana in hearing-aid world.
+To discover the nirvana in the hearing-aid world.

 Click here to discover our range of products to help with hearing